 8 Cool Things to Do in Santa Fe

-If you’re looking for a warm-weather, art-filled, foodie-friendly getaway, Santa Fe — which has captured the imagination of artists and free-thinkers for decades — is the place.
-Here are the 8 best things to do in Santa Fe, from contemporary art museums to scenic desert hikes and regionally-inspired spa treatments.
+If you’re looking for a warm-weather, art-filled, foodie-friendly getaway, Santa Fe—which has captured the imagination of artists and free-thinkers for decades—is the place.
+Here are the 8 cool things to do in the city now, from contemporary art museums to scenic desert hikes and regionally-inspired spa treatments.

 Rosewood Inn of the Anasazi

 Kitted out in handwoven textiles, kiva-style fireplaces, leather armchairs, and potted cacti, this three-story sleep nails Southwest style.
-Unpack in your sumptuous guestroom, which has Italian linens by Rivolta Carmignani and toiletries by New York’s C.O.
-Bigelow Apothecaries, then wander the hotel’s hallways and common areas, ogling its impressive Native American art collection, including Arlo Namingha’s bronze sculpture “Hano Mana.”
-If you’re hungry, feast on hearty Argentinian dishes (think: green child-almond crusted salmon and duck enchiladas molé with pico de gallo) at the Anasazi restaurant, or grab a casual bite at the Santa Fe Plaza, just steps from your doorstep.
+Unpack in your modern guest room, which are decorated with classic Pendleton blankets and handcrafted wooden furniture, then wander the hotel’s hallways and common areas, ogling its impressive Native American art collection including Arlo Namingha’s bronze sculpture “Hano Mana.”
+If you’re hungry, feast on seasonal Southwestern dishes (think Talus Ranch pork chop and bison short rib served with ancho chiles and stewed wild mushrooms) at The Anasazi Restaurant, or grab a casual bite at the Santa Fe Plaza, just steps from your doorstep.

 Santa Fe Vintage Outpost